launchbadge/sqlx/sqlx-cli/README.md

 All commands require that a database url is provided.
 This can be done either with the `--database-url` command line option or by setting `DATABASE_URL`, either in the environment or in a `.env` file in the current working directory.

-`database` and `migrate` subcommands support only Postgres; MySQL and SQLite are TODO.

 For more details, run `sqlx <command> --help`.

 ```dotenv